AVD Windows Multi-Session Intune Hybrid Azure AD Support

 I tested Intune policies and applications as required deployments to AVD Windows 10 multi-session.
 T works fine when you deploy applications and approaches to Azure AD devices.

-I think this scenario will work and be supported officially at a later stage.
+I think this scenario will work and be supported officially later.

-Multi-Session Intune Hybrid Azure AD support - Required Apps Targeted to Device Groups
+AVD Windows Multi-Session Intune Hybrid Azure AD Support - Fig.5

-Multi-Session Intune Hybrid Azure AD support – Required Apps Targeted to Device Groups 6
+AVD Windows Multi-Session Intune Hybrid Azure AD Support – Fig.5

 Scenario #2 – Required Assignment to Users

-I tested Intune policies and applications as required deployments to users, and those users are logged into multi-user VMs.
+I tested Intune policies and applications as required deployments to users who are logged into multi-user VMs.

-Those apps and policies got successfully deployed to those VMs.
-I have not done any extended testing on this scenario. o, there could be complications, and this might not be a supported scenario.
+Those apps and policies were successfully deployed to those VMs.
+I have not done any extended testing on this scenario.
+There could be complications, and this might not be a supported scenario.

 Scenario #3 – Available Assignment

-Do we need this scenario? s this useful in the real world?
+Do we need this scenario?
+Is this useful in the real world?

 The application & policies to AVD Windows 10 multi-session as available assignments are not feasible as per my experience.

-This scenario might not be the supported one for AVD Windows 10 multi-session VMs.
+This scenario might not be supported for AVD Windows 10 multi-session VMs.

 Scenario #4 – Security Baseline Assignment to Multi-session

-I also tested MDM Security Baseline for May 2019 deployment to AVD Windows 10 multi-session VMs.
-S per my test, it worked OK.
+I also tested the MDM Security Baseline for May 2019 deployment to AVD Windows 10 multi-session VMs.
+As per my test, it worked OK.
 However, the reporting has some glitches which I need to spend more time on.

 I hope this will be sorted out soon.
 I would strongly recommend testing the MDM Security Baseline for May 2019 policies.